Rarchita12/Horiseon/README.md

 ## Purpose

 A website that offers search engine optimization, online reputation management and social media marketing.
-While increasing lead generation, brand awareness, and cost management.
+All while increasing lead generation, brand awareness, and cost management.

 ## Built With